 As well as a strong local network of connected organisations the schools has active links with national and international partners including schools in India and Melanesia.
-Students also take part in foreign language exchange visits to both France and Spain.
+Students also take part in foreign language exchange visits to France and we host students from Spain for several weeks each year.